High-energy neutrinos from choked-jet supernovae: Searches and implications: Data and Models

 The data released by the IceCube Collaboration span from April 2008 to July 2018~\cite{Abbasi:2021bvk, data_webpage}.
-The same data have been used in the 10-year time-integrated neutrino point-source search by IceCube collaboration~\cite{Aartsen:2019fau} and searching for high-energy neutrino emission from radio bright AGN~\cite{Zhou:2021rhl}.
+The same data have been used in the ten-year time-integrated neutrino point-source search by the IceCube collaboration~\cite{Aartsen:2019fau}, and in searching for high-energy neutrino emission from radio-bright AGN~\cite{Zhou:2021rhl}.
 In total, there are 1,134,450 muon-track events.
 The information for each track is provided, including arrival time, angular direction, angular error, and reconstructed energy.
-The arrival time is given in precision of $1 \times 10^{-8}$~days ($8.6 \times 10^{-4}$~s).
+The arrival time is given with the precision of $1 \times 10^{-8}$~days ($8.6 \times 10^{-4}$~s).
 These ten years of data are grouped into five samples corresponding to different construction phases of IceCube and instrumental response functions, including 1) IC40, 2) IC59, 3) IC79, 4) IC86-I, and 5) IC86-II to IC86-VII.
 The numbers in the names represent the numbers of strings in the detector on which digital optical modules are deployed.
 Distributions of these events in the sky can be found in Figs.~1 and 2 in Ref.~\cite{Zhou:2021rhl}.
-We use the events with declination (Dec) between $-10^\circ$ and $90^\circ$ for the following reasons.
-First, the events from $\rm Dec < -10^\circ$ (southern sky with respect to IceCube) have much higher backgrounds from atmospheric muons~\cite{Abbasi:2021bvk}.
-Second, we find that the given smearing matrices from simulations have too low statistics to obtain good enough energy PDFs for our analysis (Sec.~\ref{sec_analysis_pdfs}).
+We use the events with declination (Dec) between $-10^\circ$ and $90^\circ$ for the following reasons: First, the events from $\rm Dec < -10^\circ$ (the southern sky with respect to IceCube) have much higher backgrounds from atmospheric muons~\cite{Abbasi:2021bvk}.
+Second, we find that the given smearing matrices from simulations have statistics that are too low to obtain good enough energy PDFs for our analysis (Sec.~\ref{sec_analysis_pdfs}).

-We also process the $19\times2$ double-counted tracks in the dataset found in Ref.~\cite{Zhou:2021xuh} (listed in its table~III).
-These events arise from an internal reconstruction error that identifies some single muons crossing the dust layer as two separate muons arriving at the same time and closely in direction~\cite{Zhou:2021xuh}.
-This would affect neutrino-source searches, especially transients, as finding two associated events versus one would be quite different.
+We also process the $19\times2$ double-counted tracks in the dataset found in Ref.~\cite{Zhou:2021xuh} (listed in its Table~III).
+These events arise from an internal reconstruction error that identifies some single muons crossing the dust layer as two separate muons arriving at the same time and closely matching in direction~\cite{Zhou:2021xuh}.
+This would affect neutrino-source searches, especially transients, as finding two associated events instead of one would be quite different.
 Thus, we combine the 19 misreconstructed pairs into 19 single events by averaging the directions and summing up the reconstructed energies.
+We provide the corrected IceCube neutrino dataset \href{https://github.com/beizhouphys/IceCube_data_2008--2018_double_counting_corrected}{at this URL} \github{beizhouphys/IceCube_data_2008--2018_double_counting_corrected}.